orbeon/orbeon-forms-doc/form-builder/actions-syntax.md

 Form load:

-- `form-load-before-data`: run before the data's initial values are calculated:
+- `form-load-before-data`: run before the data's initial values are calculated
-- `form-load-after-data`: run when the data is ready:
+- `form-load-after-data`: run when the data is ready
-- `form-load-after-controls`: run after the controls are ready:
+- `form-load-after-controls`: run after the controls are ready

-See also [Running processes upon page load](/configuration/properties/form-runner-detail-page.md#running-processes-upon-page-load) for the detail of these events.
+See also [Running processes upon page load](/configuration/properties/form-runner-detail-page.md#running-processes-upon-page-load) for the detail of the form load events.

 ### Actions